 Students at Home Tree School are supported in their preparation for formal examinations at various stages of their education.
 They receive specific support in Study Skills that includes guidance on revision technique, making notes, examination technique and management of stress.
 Students are encouraged to learn about their own academic strengths and weaknesses and the type of learning method that best suits them as an individual.
 Whilst we do not specifically instigate careers advice until Year 9, we provide opportunities for students to understand the world of work and the promotion of their economic wellbeing.
 There are talks from professionals in various fields as well as visits to places of employment and manufacture.
-Through visiting speakers students receive motivational and Home Tree School is committed to safeguarding and promoting the welfare of children and young people and expects all staff and volunteers to share this commitment.
-It is out aim that all students fulfil their potential inspirational guidance that will help them in their current and future endeavours.
+Through visiting speakers students receive motivational and inspirational guidance that will help them in their current and future endeavours.
 Students receive interview training at the appropriate stage.
 These are a few of the ways in which students are prepared for the future beyond Home Tree School.